 "Bye mom, Sota, gramps; I'll see you in about a month!"
 She said, as she hoisted her legs over the lip of the aging wood.
-Shuffling grew pronounced behind her and she thought she heard her mother gasp before something crashed into her, sending both falling into the well.
+Shuffling grew pronounced behind her and she thought she heard her mother gasp before something crashed into her, sending her flying into the well.

 The blue light engulfed her and whatever it was which held on for dear life.
 Kagome looked down quickly, out of fear.
 Could the centipede have come back for her somehow?
 Her heart pounded loudly, chills running through her for a moment.
-Until she saw that is.
+Until she saw what had her, that is.
 "Sota!?"

-His brown eyes glanced up at her, a little too innocent.
-"Hey Kagome…" He said, laughing nervously for a second as the blue shifted into something more stable, actual time.
+His brown eyes looked up at her, a little too innocent.
+"Hey Kagome…" He said, laughing nervously for a second as the blue about them shifted into something more stable, now actual time rather than travel.
 "I uh… thought I'd come say hi to Inuyasha…"

 "You brat!
-Do you have ANY idea what so ever where you are!?"
-Her voice had raised quite a few octaves, shrieking with the depth of her anger.
+Do you have ANY idea where you are!?"
+Her voice had raised quite a bit, shrieking with the depth of her anger.

 "Yeah, I'm in the past."
 He answered, quickly climbing from the well by using the same vines Kagome had held to quite a few times.

-The air was so much cleaner; it was like his body couldn't get enough of it.
-And the sun looked brighter here but also less threatening.
-"Wow…" He murmured with wide eyes as the trees height surprised him.
+The air was so much cleaner here.
+It was like his body couldn't get enough of it.
+The sun looked brighter here too and its heat was less threatening.
+"Wow…" He murmured with wide eyes, taking in the impossible height of the trees.
 They looked as though they reached the sky.

 Kagome pushed him up and out so he landed with a very loud thud.
 "Hey!"
-He said, angry from the slight pain that being in Sengiku Judea gave him.
+He shouted, angry from the slight pain that being in Sengiku Judea gave him.